OpenNMT/OpenNMT-py/dyndata.md

 A task can use data from multiple input corpora, in which case they are mixed together during sharding, in such a way that each shard contains the same mix of input corpora.
+This avoids situations where shards are imbalanced, leading to a long time training on a single corpus.
 Examples from different tasks are mixed together during training, using a time-varying task-mix schedule.

 Tasks are either parallel or monolingual.